 - Philosophy: To create an ecologically sound, economically prosperous human community that is guided by the ethic of care for the earth, care for people, reducing waste, sharing the surplus and working towards a sustainable future.

-- Goals: The Kansas Permaculture Collaborative endeavors to bring together knowledgeable Permaculture practitioners and land stewards with local farmers and urban gardeners who want to learn about and implement permaculture design and practice on their land and urban communities.
+- Goals: The Kansas Permaculture Collaborative Institute endeavors to bring together knowledgeable Permaculture practitioners and land stewards with local farmers and urban gardeners who want to learn about and implement permaculture design and practice on their land and urban communities.
 We plan to develop a series of ongoing workshops on sustainable living, basic permaculture principles and certified courses in permaculture design.
 We also want to establish a forum for sharing ideas and skills on sustainable agriculture, food distribution, water catchment, creating biodiverse soils, seed saving & exchange, and much more.

-The Kansas Permaculture Collaborative (KPC) is a grassroots organization dedicated to networking people in the State of Kansas to develop a community engaged in the permaculture ethic and who share responsibility for restoring a sustainable and ecologically viable way of life.
+The Kansas Permaculture Institute (KPI) is a grassroots organization dedicated to networking people in the State of Kansas to develop a community engaged in the permaculture ethic and who share responsibility for restoring a sustainable and ecologically viable way of life.
 Our focus as a community of farmers and urban gardeners is the development of ecologically sustainable agriculture practices, production of healthy food, conservation of energy, mutual education, sharing of skills and labor, and creation of community self-reliance.

 Please help support our organization by making a tax exempt donation to the Kansas Permaculture Institute.